c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 A few more words about messaging.
-The split mentioned above is between the abstract definition of the messaging functionality we need---the content of `core.msg`---and the actual implementation in terms of a specific message oriented middleware, HornetQ at the moment, that sits in `q`.
+The split mentioned above is between the abstract definition of the messaging functionality we need---the content of `core.msg`---and the actual implementation in terms of a specific message oriented middleware, Artemis at the moment, that sits in `q`.
 The idea is that Smuggler should play the messaging game only by the rules (interfaces) defined in `core.msg` without caring about the actual implementation in `q`.
 Accordingly, the only code that depends on `q` is that in `config` as it needs to tie the interfaces in `core.msg` to the actual implementations in `q` and make them available through the Spring's IoC container.
-To keep our sanity, we decided to do away with both JMS and Spring's own flavour of it: the code in `q` piggybacks directly on the HornetQ Core API to implement the various interfaces defined in `core.msg`.
+To keep our sanity, we decided to do away with both JMS and Spring's own flavour of it: the code in `q` piggybacks directly on the Artemis Core API to implement the various interfaces defined in `core.msg`.
 Besides these interfaces, `core.msg` is home to classes that carry out generic messaging tasks that only depend on the `core.msg` interfaces.